richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/CODE_OF_CONDUCT.md

 - whether it was intentional
 - whether it is repeated
 - whether it involved attempts to bypass FAMILY or SCHOOLWORK protections
-- whether it attempted to weaken SECURITY FAMILY or Identity Engine 2.1
+- whether it attempted to weaken SECURITY FAMILY or Identity Engine 3.0
-- whether it attempted to misuse or compromise the **UI Automation Engine 4.5.0**
+- whether it attempted to misuse or compromise the **UI Automation Engine 5.0**
-- whether it attempted to bypass System Agent 4.5
+- whether it attempted to bypass **System Agent 5.0**
+- whether it attempted to bypass **ENVOY 5.0**

 Maintainers will always act in good faith and fairness.